Chloe-O/Milestone-Project-One-Tokyo-Japan/README.md

-#README File

-##Readme!

-Font Awesome
-Photos of my own
-Japan-guide.com
-W3 Schools
-Pixabay
-Sora News 24
-CSS tricks

-###Short Guide to Tokyo, Japan
+#Short Guide to Tokyo, Japan

 For the project I decided to write a short and concise guide to some of the food and sites in Tokyo, based on my own trip to the city.
 UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.